EdgeMind — On-device Voice Assistant

 Stack

-• Kotlin 1.9.20 · min SDK 26 (Android 8.0) · target SDK 34 (Android 14)
+- Kotlin 1.9.20 · min SDK 26 (Android 8.0) · target SDK 34 (Android 14)

-• Android TextToSpeech for replies · AudioRecord for the mic (16 kHz mono PCM, WAV-wrapped before hand-off)
+TextToSpeechfor replies · AudioRecord for the mic (16 kHz mono PCM, WAV-wrapped before hand-off) - Hilt 2.57 for DI · multibound

-• Jetpack Compose + Material 3 · Coroutines + Flow for streaming
+ToolSets for tools - Jetpack Compose + Material 3 · Coroutines + Flow for streaming

-• Room for conversation history
+- Room for conversation history

-• Clean Architecture: domain · data · presentation
+- Clean Architecture: domain · data · presentation

 Picking the right runtime.
 Both MediaPipe tasks-genai and LiteRT-LM are documented and load Gemma 4 in the happy path.
 Neither doc tells you that Gemma 4 E2B’s audio adapter is CPU-pinned in the .litertlm and that tasks-genai’s audio executor is hardcoded GPU.
 That’s the kind of thing you find by reading the failure mode and matching it against what the runtime actually exposes.
 LiteRT-LM lets you set the audio backend per-modality; that’s the only path that works today.

 The WAV-header workaround.
-Three lines of ByteBuffer and a RIFF/WAVE/fmt /data header prepended to the PCM — and audio input goes from “miniaudio error -10” to working end-to-end.
+Three lines of ByteBuffer and a RIFF/WAVE/fmt /data header prepended to the PCM, and audio input goes from “miniaudio error -10” to working end-to-end.
 Smallest fix for the biggest unblock.

 Backend cascade with vendor OpenCL probing.
 GPU → GpuArtisan → CPU, with manual dlopen against the seven common Android vendor paths because the system linker namespace doesn’t see them.
 If a backend fails mid-generation it’s quarantined and the next turn falls through to the next option, transparent to the user.